The Pillar Of Light In Golfo Aranci 0 Comments

-Guglielmo Marconi, the 11th August 1932 in Golfo Aranci, Sardinia, was the first person to successfully undertake an experiment with an efficient system of wireless telegraphy using extreme radio waves.
+On the 11th August 1932 in Golfo Aranci, Sardinia, Guglielmo Marconi was the first person to successfully undertake an experiment with an efficient system of wireless telegraphy using extreme radio waves.

-The brilliant idea that 82 years ago revolutionized the future of humanity was announced to the world by Marconi himself, from his yacht-laboratory, Elettra, that was moored in the Sardinian waters of Golfo Aranci.
+The brilliant idea that more than 80 years ago revolutionized the future of humanity was announced to the world by Marconi himself, from his yacht-laboratory, Elettra, that was moored in the Sardinian waters of Golfo Aranci.

 It was the culmination of a series of applications in physics, electrical engineering and radio communications.
-Marconi was able to communicate clearly with the radiotelegraph and radiotelephone located on Rocca di Papa to Capo Figari over a distance of 270 km.
+Marconi was able to communicate clearly with the radiotelegraph and radiotelephone located on Rocca di Papa from Capo Figari (Golfo Aranci's promontory) over a distance of 270 km.
 It was definitely a privilege for Golfo Aranci to host the great scientist.

-Golfo Aranci, with its beautiful beaches, the Cape Figari Promontory and Figarolo Island have now a gate that symbolize not just the entrance to a place of extraordinary natural beauty, but also of culturally and historically relevance.
+Golfo Aranci, with its beautiful beaches, the Promontory of Capo Figari and Figarolo Island have now a gate that symbolize not just the entrance to a place of extraordinary natural beauty, but also of culturally and historically relevance.